Abdelsalam-Abbas/Backup-to-Dropbox/README.md

 You need to modify .passphrase with your values for

   1. MYSQL Admin password
-  2. GPG Password
+  2. Key Passphrase
-  3. PGP Key
+  3. public key ID
 You can modify excluded files for your full backup